JohnLucid1/bookie/README.md

 - A simple user can only upload 5 books
 - Ensure the book is in the .epub format before uploading.
+- To run this app create .env file with postgresql-url and telegram bot token

 Feel free to explore and enjoy sharing and downloading books through this Telegram bot!
 If you encounter any issues or have questions, use the /help command for assistance.